 According to the Flag Code, any American flag that is worn, damaged or tattered beyond repair should be retired in a respectful and dignified manner.
 The preferred method is burning.
 This may shock some, since it is a well known fact that burning the flag is illegal.
 This, however, is an exception to the rule.
 You can burn the flag yourself, making sure it is done in a discreet and professional manner, or many organizations like the American Legion, the Boy Scouts Council and the Girl Scouts Council will perform a flag retirement ceremony and burn your flag for you.
 In this case, burning signifies purification and rebirth.

-Although burning is the preferred method, it is also acceptable to seal your old flag in a box or bag and bury it. <b>The most important factor is showing respect to the flag during its disposal.
+Although burning is the preferred method, it is also acceptable to seal your old flag in a box or bag and bury it.
+It is important to note that you community may also have flag disposal box or flag disposal location that you can recycle your old flag.
+The most important factor is showing respect to the flag during its disposal.

 To properly dispose of your worn or tattered flag by burning, please contact the local branch of the following organizations: